History of Piedmont, California: Racial segregation and violence

 In 1925, the city's first African-American homeowners, Sidney and Irene Dearing, got around the racially restrictive covenants by purchasing a home using a white family member as a proxy.
 A mob of 500 residents surrounded their home and demanded that they leave.
 While the Dearings initially refused to leave, bombs were left around their property.
 Piedmont's chief of police at the time, Burton Becker, was an active member of the Ku Klux Klan, and could not be counted on to protect them from violent threats against their lives.
 They were soon forced to sell it to the city.

 Racially restrictive housing covenants and redlining excluded non-whites for many years.
 The American sociologist and historian James W. Loewen identified Piedmont as a "probable" sundown town, meaning that non-whites were not welcome after dusk and could face violence and intimidation.

-While surrounding Oakland is one of the most ethnically and culturally diverse cities in the United States, Piedmont remains a largely segregated white community.
-Attempts to desegregate the city and allow for higher density and affordable housing are typically met with resistance from the city's residents.
+While surrounding Oakland is one of the most ethnically and culturally diverse cities in the United States, attempts to desegregate the city and allow for higher density and affordable housing are typically met with resistance from the city's residents.
 In early 2021, the city council indicated that it intended "to move forward with public acknowledgement and an apology for the abhorrent treatment Sidney Dearing and his family received in 1924."